albar965/albar965.github.io/littlenavmap-faq.md

 #### I added an airport and it does not show up in _Little Navmap_ [**▲**](#top) [🔗](#no-airport) {#no-airport}

 You have to reload the scenery library.
-See [Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html). in the manual.
+See [Little Navmap User Manual - Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SCENERY.html). in the manual.

 See topic below for limitations with MSFS.